MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 This solution implements flow to enable user to human agent handoff.
 It is prove of concept solution and few areas are simplified and would require further development so it can be used in production.
 We see space for improvement mainly in following areas:

 - **Extending agent console** - agent console should provide more capabilities besides connecting agent to user.
 It should enable agent login, support case tracking and advanced logic of assigning agents to support cases.
 It can eventually be substituted by existing human agent solution.
 However in such case work on integration needs to be done.
-- **Enabling multiple support cases being opened per agent** - currently direct line token is always generated for user with id agent.
+- **Enabling multiple support cases being opened per agent** - currently direct line token is always generated for user with user id field equal to "Agent".
 It should be changed to support multiple agents being connected at once.
 Be aware that bot backend is recognizing agent by **user id field** which arrives as part of activity.
-Bot backend expect user id field to contains **string "agent"** so it can recognize the agent user properly.
+Bot backend expect user id field to contain **string "Agent"** so it can recognize the agent user properly.
 - **Implementing more advanced way of closing of support case** - currently only agent can initiate closing of support case by writing message containing text "end".
 Closing of support case should be implemented in more advanced manner and user should be allowed to end support case as well.
 Support case should be ended also by certain time of inactivity.
 - **Storing user feedback** - after support case is closed, user is prompted to provide feedback.
 This feedback is not being stored at this point.